In this document

 Overview

-Our PV simulator, developed for Solargis Evaluate, leverages advanced technologies such as the Perez anisotropic and all-weather sky models to provide unparalleled accuracy in estimating the energy yield of PV systems.
-By integrating these models with high-resolution Solargis Time Series (TS) or Typical Meteorological Year (TMY) data, this simulation offers a comprehensive analysis that surpasses current market standards.
-The simulation is designed to account for a wide range of factors, including sun geometry calculated using the PSA model, terrain and horizon data, and meteorological conditions like dust and precipitation.
+Our Evaluate PV simulator leverages Path Tracing (in combination with Perez’s all-weather sky model) and complex Electrical component models to provide unparalleled accuracy in estimating the energy yield of PV systems.
+Leveraging high-resolution Solargis Time Series (TS) or Typical Meteorological Year (TMY) data, this simulation offers a comprehensive analysis that surpasses current market standards.
 For a better understanding of the concept, processes, and methods involved, we have segregated the information into three main sections:

-The simulation inputs: This section will cover both technical and site parameters.
-Technical parameters include the configuration of the PV power plant, such as module and inverter specifications provided by the PV Components Catalog (PVCC), while site parameters encompass sun geometry, terrain, and solar radiation inputs like Global horizontal irradiation (GHI) and Direct normal irradiation (DNI) from Solargis data sources.
+Simulation inputs: This section will cover both technical and site parameters.
+Technical parameters include the configuration of the energy system, such as module and inverter specifications provided by the PV Components Catalog (PVCC), while site parameters encompass sun geometry, terrain, and solar radiation inputs (Global horizontal irradiation (GHI) and Direct normal irradiation (DNI)) from Solargis data sources.
 These inputs are crucial for setting up the simulation environment.

-Optical simulation: This part will delve into the optical aspects of the simulation, utilizing sky irradiance models like the Perez anisotropic model and the all-weather sky model.
-These models are used to calculate the Global tilted irradiance (GTI) on PV modules.
+Optical simulation: This part will delve into the optical aspects of the simulation, utilizing path tracing and Perez’s all-weather sky model.
+These models are used to calculate the Global tilted irradiance (GTI) on PV modules (cells).

 Electrical simulation: This section will explain how the electrical configuration of the PV system is simulated, including energy losses in the system and how they are accounted for in the final energy yield calculation.
 The electrical simulation ensures that all components, from PV modules to grid connections, are accurately modeled.